kampfgockel/flowershop/readme.txt

 # It helps to upgrade pip first
 python.exe -m pip install --upgrade pip

-# Install all other libraries with
+# Install all other libraries making sure after installing all that the versions match requirements.txt
 # It will likely error our and you may have to run a few packages manually
 # The creators of flower and beat haven't really kept up with the celery updates
 pip install -r requirements.txt